mediamonks/muban/docs/getting-started.md

 This is just the basics of working with Muban, to dive a bit deeper, check out the following:

-* The `docs/` folder that contains a lot more in-depth information about certain topics (like more util functions, how to work with dynamic data, how to preview your build and storybook online, and much much more).
+* The `docs/` folder that contains a lot more in-depth information about certain topics (like more util functions, how to work with dynamic data, and much much more).
 * The [webpack documentation](https://webpack.js.org/) and the webpack config located in `build-tools/config` (where `indedx.js` is a config file with paths and other settings).